Beta Cancri

-Beta Cancri has a companion listed and together they are designated WDS J08165+0911.
+Beta Cancri has a visual companion listed and together they are designated WDS J08165+0911.
+However, it is not certain if the companion is gravitationally bound or not.
 As the primary, Beta Cancri bears the designation WDS J08165+0911A.
 The companion is designated WDS J08165+0911B.

 Nomenclature

 β Cancri (Latinised to Beta Cancri) is the star's Bayer designation.
+This designation is Latinized from β Cancri and is abbreviated Beta Cnc or β Cnc.
 WDS J08165+0911A is its designation in the Washington Double Star Catalog.

 The star bore the traditional name of Al Tarf (anglicized as Altarf), which can be translated from the Arabic as "end" or "edge".
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Tarf for Beta Cancri on 1 June 2018 and it is now so included in the List of IAU-approved Star Names.

 Properties

-Beta Cancri is an orange K-type giant, about 50 times the radius of the Sun.
-It is a Barium star, a type of cool giant showing enhanced abundances of Barium.
-It is also suspected to vary slightly in brightness.
+Beta Cancri is an orange K-type giant with a stellar classification of K4III Ba1.
+The suffix notation indicates this is a Barium star, a type of cool giant showing enhanced abundances of barium.
+At an estimated age of 1.9 billion years, it has 1.7 times the mass of the Sun and has expanded to 52 times the Sun's radius.
+The star is radiating around 677 times the luminosity of the Sun from its photosphere at an effective temperature of 4,094 K.

+This star is suspected to vary slightly in brightness.
 Koen and Laurent analyzed the Hipparcos data for Beta Cancri and found in that data set its brightness varied with an amplitude of 0.0054 magnitudes over a period of 6.00565 days.

-The companion is a red dwarf of the fourteenth magnitude.
-From its angular distance of 29 arcseconds, the companion's distance from Beta Cancri is estimated at some 2600 AU, with an orbital period of 76,000 years.
+The co-moving companion is a red dwarf of the fourteenth magnitude.
+From its angular separation of 29.5 arcseconds, the companion's distance from Beta Cancri is at least 2,740 AU.
+If they form a binary system, then the orbital period is at least 76,000 years.

-Planet
+Planetary system

 In 2014 evidence was presented of a planet orbiting Beta Cancri.
 Using radial velocity data from repeated observations of the star, the planet is estimated to have a minimum mass of approximately 7.8 times that of Jupiter, and an orbital period of 605 days.